MicrosoftDocs/architecture-center/docs/solution-ideas/articles/speech-services-content.md

 ## Potential use cases

 This solution can be for organizations that record conversations (for training or quality assurance) that also want a written transcript.
+It's ideal for the education, retail, and nonprofit industries.

 ## Architecture